 Homesteading may or may not also involve the small scale production of clothing and craftwork for household use.
 These items can also be for sale to generate income.

-Pursued in different ways around the world — and in different historical eras — homesteading is generally differentiated from rural village or commune living by isolation (either socially or physically) of the homestead.
+Pursued in different ways around the world, being an urban homesteader is generally differentiated from rural village or commune living by isolation (either socially or physically) of the small scale, urban homestead.

-Many homesteaders do homestead on less than a sprawling acreage.
+Many an urban homesteader does run their homestead on less than a sprawling acreage.
 In fact, small homesteads that have less than 1/4 acre are becoming more the “norm” than the “odd”.

 So, how you do begin to become an urban homesteader?
 Well, you don’t become one overnight…it comes in stages.

 To start with, it’s about the mindset.
 Urban homesteading ideas like “urban self sufficiency”, “urban farming”, and “homegrown revolution” will become your constant mantra.

 For most urban homesteading for beginners, the idea is the mindset.
 A homesteading mindset usually starts with “Use it up, wear it out, make it do, or do without.”

 You become more thrifty and creative in how you garden, preserve your food, and use what you have instead of buying new.